hyrise/hyrise-v1/docker/README.md

 * Execute run.sh (again, make sure boot2docker/dockerd is started)
 * You should automatically be connected to your container via SSH and you should be able to build and run hyrise within this container.
 * You can use screen to start multiple processes (e.g. hyrise and the sql web frontend)
+* If you need to reset the container, simply run reset.sh

 ### MySQL
 * To setup MySQL with the credentials from the default config (vagrant:vagrant), execute the setup_mysql.sh script (The script will start and configure mysqld)
 * If you just want to start the the mysql server without configuration, simply run 'sudo mysqld &'.
 You can connect to mysqld via 'mysql -uroot'

 ### Trouble shooting
-* If you're having trouble with boot2docker and its environment variables try running reset_boot2docker.sh.
+* If you're having trouble with boot2docker, try running reset_.sh.
 In most cases this should resolve your problems